mhchan163/ip/docs/README.md

    |____/ \__,_|_|\_\___|
    ```
 4.Use the help command to see the available commands.
-5.Refer to the Features section below for details of each command
+5.Refer to the Features section below for details of each command.

 ## Features